Geetha63/MS-Teams-Scripts/TeamsLicenseStatusForEachTenantUser/README.md

    To excute `TeamsLicenseStatusForEachTenantUser` download/copy and paste the script into PowerShell

-   Provide the input parameters Client_Id, Client_Secret, Tenantid and hit enter to proceed further on the script
+   Provide the input parameters Client_Id, Client_Secret, TenantId and hit enter to proceed further on the script

    Please provide active directory admin credentials to connect `connect-msolservice`

-   Now script will redirect to web page for login
+   Now the script will redirect to the web page for login

    ![Signin](https://github.com/Geetha63/MS-Teams-Scripts/blob/master/Images/Siginin.png)